snada/jasonette-facebook-login/README.md

 http://{your_local_machine_network_address}:3000/callback
 ```

-Configure your Jasonette client to liste to the same address, and the setup is done.
+Configure your Jasonette client to listen to the same address, and the setup is done.

 ```
 http://{your_local_machine_network_address}:3000